ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ## Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms
 **Under minor revision at Épijournal de Géométrie Algébrique. [arXiv:2305.12241](https://arxiv.org/abs/2305.12241).**

 A companion paper to the paper "On hypergeometric duality conjecture".
-We settled the analytic continuation conjecture in [Borisov-Horja](https://arxiv.org/abs/1308.2238) in full generality.
+We settled the analytic continuation conjecture of [Borisov-Horja](https://arxiv.org/abs/1308.2238) in full generality.
 We use the tool of Mellin-Branes integral to compute analytic continuations of hypergeometric series.

 ***